BreezeHub/BreezeProject/Breeze.Documentation/alpha/option2.md

 tumbler.server=ctb://01234567890ABCDEF.onion?h=7a87f8d7vd98s7d898d
 ```

 Quit the client and restart for the change to take effect.
-You should see the change in the breeze user interface.
+You should see the change in the breeze wallet user interface.